 Hospitality Ministers (Ushers) are the first people you meet when you arrive at the Church on Sundays.
 They welcome everyone, assist with seating, gather the collection, assist with the Presentation of the Gifts and the communion processions, distribute bulletins, and generally assist the congregation throughout the flow of the liturgy.
 This is an important and rewarding ministry for both adults and young people.
 It is a special opportunity for families to minister together.

-Our mission is to lead people into growing relationship with Jesus Christ by creating a dynamic environment for authentic worship and effective communication, while developing genuine community with each other.
+Our mission is to lead people into a growing relationship with Jesus Christ by creating a dynamic environment for authentic worship and effective communication while developing a genuine community with each other.
 This ministry supports alls facets of Sunday Service, as well as special programs.
-We believe we are successful when our work goes unnoticed, that is, when worshipers can focus on song and God’s word without any sound or visual equipment interruption.
+We believe we are successful when our work goes unnoticed, that is when worshipers can focus on God’s word without any sound or visual equipment interruption.